AdobeDocs/analytics.de-DE/help/analyze/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

    This action will remove the rows from the table and apply a table filter.-->

-### Einfache oder erweiterte Filter auf Tabellen anwenden
+### Anwenden eines einfachen oder erweiterten Filters auf eine Tabelle

 So filtern Sie Daten in Freiformtabellen:

-1. Bewegen Sie den Mauszeiger über die Spalte, die die zu filternden Daten enthält. <!--only some types of columns show the filter...
+1. Bewegen Sie den Mauszeiger über die Spalte, die die Daten enthält, die Sie filtern möchten. <!--only some types of columns show the filter...
 Which?
 Just Dimensions?-->

 1. Wählen Sie das **Filtersymbol** aus, wenn es angezeigt wird.